emklemkl/pulse/README.md

 # pulse
 Project Pulse.<br>
 I have included a prepopulated database dump named pulse.sql including all stored procedures.
+You will find it in <b>project-pulse/server/sql/db/pulse.sql </b>.
 Below is a get started guide.
 The reason the user dbadm is needed is because some of the procedures are locked to that user.
 The guide below is successfully tested in a docker container.
 Unfortunately
 I didnt have time to put the entire project in Docker images.
 <br><br>